 - 1 tablespoon fresh lemon juice 1/2 a small lemon

 - 3/4 cup parsley loosely packed

 - Add potatoes to a large pot, cover with water and bring to a boil.

 - Cook for 12-15 minutes, or until a fork can easily go into the potatoes (but not overly soft).

 - Drain potatoes and set aside.

 - Heat grill to medium high heat.
-While grill is heating, cut the potatoes in half (for smaller 1 inch potatoes) or quarters (for larger 2 inch potatoes).
+While grill is heating, cut the potatoes in half (for baby potatoes), or in 1 inch cubes (for larger potatoes).
 Toss in a large bowl with 2 tablespoons of olive oil, 1 tablespoon of sea salt, garlic and black pepper.

 - In a separate large bowl, combine the onion slices and bell peppers with 1 tablespoon of olive oil, and salt and pepper to taste.

 - Place the potatoes (cut side down) over direct heat on the barbecue, and arrange the onion slices and bell peppers over indirect heat.

 - Cover and cook for 5 minutes.
 Check the potatoes and turn if necessary.
 Check the bell peppers and onions frequently after this.
 Peppers and onions will need only 3 or so more minutes on the grill (8 min total).